[output_post_excerpt]

 YOHANA: Mamre, no…

 MAMRE: Yohana, yes.
 The more I think about what we’ve done, not to mention what HE has done, the less sense it makes.
-Come on, stealing, lying, sorcery?
+Come on, mutilation, theft, lying, mass murder?

 YOHANA: But everything is alright if God commands it.
 I think he established that pretty firmly.